Oracle Database

 -

 System privileges - enable users to perform actions on schema objects.
-Examples of a system privilege are the ability to create and update tables or tablespaces.
+Examples of system privileges are the ability to create and update tables or tablespaces.

 -